Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 4. ConnectionProvider.tsx

 Let’s start adding our Solana functionality.
 Create a new folder called `components` and within it, a file called `ConnectionProvider.tsx`.
 This provider will wrap the entire application and make our `Connection` object available throughout.
-Hopefully you're noticing a pattern: this is identical to the React patterns we've used throughout the course.
+Hopefully, you're noticing a pattern: this is identical to the React patterns we've used throughout the course.

 ```tsx
 import {Connection, ConnectionConfig} from '@solana/web3.js';